anaevora/AFM-corneocyte/README.md

 The load index, m, of the power law was calculated at different contact depths, hc, based on a polynomial fit of PDMS loading curves.
 The plane strain elastic modulus, E^*, of the PDMS specimen required to derive the tip geometry was independently calculated from micromanipulation experiments based on the indentation of 3 different regions.
 The derived parameters c and n define the local geometry of the AFM tip at different selected contact depths.

+2. "Modulus on Tape"
+This algorithm uses the Oliver-Pharr method to analyse the retract curves and calculate the stiffness of the sample as the slope of the tangent at maxium applied force.
+This script only serves to calculate Young's modulus of cells on tape and is based on the Oliver-Pharr method.

 2. "Oliver-Pharr method"